NicJr1110/BNCK-laravel/README.md

 #### `GET /stages`

 Will return a list of all stages.
-In JSON format found in database/data.

 #### `POST /stages`

-TBC
+Will add a stage

 ##### Request

-TBC
+- name: varchar 250

 #### `GET /stages/<id>`